Boerner Botanical Gardens

 Individuals and groups can experience the restorative nature of gardens and gardening through programs offered by the Friends of Boerner Botanical Gardens.

 Get Your Plant Questions Answered

 Master Gardeners from the University of Wisconsin Extension Horticultural team can answer your plant and gardening questions.
 The Master Gardeners are available from May to September, 10 a.m. – 2 p.m.
-Bring in samples or photos to get plant or bug identification, or get answers to your questions about trees, lawn, shrubs, flowers, fruits and vegetables.
+Bring in samples or photos for plant or pest identification, or get answers to your questions about trees, lawn, shrubs, flowers, fruits, and vegetables.
 (414) 525-5638.

 Friends of Boerner Botanical Gardens

-The Friends of Boerner Botanical Gardens (FBBG) are an independent, non-profit group that supports Boerner Botanical Gardens through fundrasising, educational programing and special events.
+The Friends of Boerner Botanical Gardens (FBBG) is an independent, non-profit group that supports Boerner Botanical Gardens through fundrasising, educational programing, and special events.